 The Citation Bravo was a vast improvement over its predecessor, the Citation II.
-It features many new additions, and burns less fuel than the previous model.
+It features many new additions and burns less fuel than the previous model.
 Additionally, the operating costs were comparable to turboprops of the same time period.
-From a performance standpoint, the Bravo is able to cruise at higher altitudes, 45,000 feet was attainable, while consuming less fuel, about 10 percent less, than the Citation II.
+From a performance standpoint, the Bravo is able to cruise at higher altitudes, 45,000 feet was attainable, while consuming less fuel, about 10 percent less than the Citation II.
 This was thanks to the installation of more powerful and fuel-efficient engines.

-The Bravo is a great advancement compared to the Citation II in every respect.
+The Bravo is a great advancement compared to Citation II in every respect.
 It is also less expensive to operate, and even less expensive to purchase compared to its predecessor.
 It is no wonder the aircraft has enjoyed enormous popularity.

-For charter rates and availability of the Citation Bravo, please submit the flight request form, or call our agents 24/7 at 1-954-359-0111.
+For charter rates and availability of the Citation Bravo private jet, please submit the flight request form, or call our agents 24/7 at +1-212-840-8000.